AbdulKhadhar/Dart-Basics/README.md

-# Dart Basics
+# Flutter Basics

-This Repo includes
+This Repo includes notes of
+  * Dart

-  * Data Types
+  * Flutter